How to Change the Error Text for Failed Submissions

 The above snippet will only process if the error message The form was unable to submit.
 Please contact the site administrator. is present on the page.

-You could use this snippet to change any error messages, required messages, or validation messages that appear when the form is unable to submit.
+You can use this snippet to change any error messages, required field messages, or validation messages that appear when the form fails to submit.